xabbu42/Master/arbeit.md

 positive families or simply principal families.
 The remaining positive families are called non-principal positive families. [^essential]

 [^essential]: This is the same terminology as used in @yu2010.
-In many texts principal families are also called essential families [for example
+In many texts principal families are called essential families following the original text [@artemov2001].
+TODO is that the original?
-@artemov2001].

 Given a S4 proof $T$ we annotate the formulas $A$ in the proof in the following way: